Indianapolis Prenup Lawyers

 While prenups do not expire, a couple may be able to make changes to their prenuptial agreement as circumstances change.
 For example, a couple may decide they no longer want the prenup at all, and they can have it legally nullified.
 If a couple would like to get rid of the prenup, an experienced prenup attorney will be able to assist them in the required steps.
 A couple may have new property or assets that they want to account for in the event of divorce.

 They may also have children after getting married, which can change how the couple would like to divide their property and assets.
-In order to change a prenup, couples can either add an amendment to the existing prenup or sign a new agreement to modify the terms of the previous agreement.
+In order to change a prenup, couples can either add an amendment to the existing prenup through a written agreement or sign a new agreement to modify the terms of the previous agreement.
 In either instance, prenup lawyers should be consulted to ensure all legalities are covered so the changes hold up in a court later on.

 Prenup Attorneys Here to Answer Your Questions